 Location: South Kensington

-This course will close to applications for 2018 entry on Thursday 31 May 2018.
+This course is now closed to applications for 2018 entry.

 Over the past few years electric power supply systems have undergone a phenomenal transition.
 This has mainly been driven by increasing power generation by renewable energy sources, growth in flexible transmission to meet carbon commitments while producing a reliable and secure supply, developments in the transportation of electricity, the use of IT for system control and regulation, and regulatory and policy changes.